MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagreceivedbyemailaddress-canonical-property.md

 api_type:
 - COM
 ms.assetid: 5f9ebe20-b037-422b-9991-69f85122a706
-description: "Contains the email address for the messaging user who receives the message."
+description: "Contains the email address for the messaging user who receives the message.
+These properties must be set by the incoming transport provider."
 ---

 # PidTagReceivedByEmailAddress Canonical Property